A Gromov-Witten theory for simple normal-crossing pairs without log geometry: Intrinsic mirror symmetry

 \section{Intrinsic mirror symmetry}

-In this section, we apply invariants of $X_{D,\infty}$ and relative quantum cohomology $QH(X_{D,\infty})$ to the intrinsic mirror symmetry of the Gross-Siebert program.
+In this section, we apply invariants of $X_{D,\infty}$ and relative quantum cohomology $QH(X_{D,\infty})$ to study the intrinsic mirror symmetry of the Gross-Siebert program in our setting.

 The Frobenius structure conjecture for log pairs $(X,D)$ was stated in the first arXiv version of \cite{GHK}.
 The Frobenius structure conjecture predicts that there is a commutative associative algebra associated to the pair $(X,D)$ and the spectrum of the algebra is mirror to $(X,D)$.
 The conjecture was proved in \cite{GS19} by explicitly defining all structure constants in terms of punctured Gromov-Witten invariants.
 It was proved for cluster log pairs in \cite{Mandel19} and for affine log Calabi-Yau varieties containing a torus in \cite{KY}.
 Our construction will also provide a commutative associative algebra associated to log pairs $(X,D)$ when $D$ is a simple normal crossing divisor.
-We briefly review the conjecture and explain how our construction can fit into the conjecture as well as the mirror construction in the Gross-Siebert program \cite{GS18} and \cite{GS19}.
+We briefly review the conjecture and explain how our construction can be used to study the conjecture as well as the mirror construction in the Gross-Siebert program \cite{GS18} and \cite{GS19} in our setting.